aidamian/MADDPG_Tennis/README.md

-# MADDPG implementation in PyTorch of Collaboration and Competition
+#  MADDPG implementation in PyTorch for the Unity Tennis environment

 ##  Introduction